Confused about JSON-LD? You’re not alone.

-As a result, Google, Bing, and Yandex are all embracing JSON-LD because the structured data allows developers to easily organize and connect data.
+As a result, Google and Bing are embracing JSON-LD because structured data allows developers to easily organize and connect data.
 This creates a better website in the eyes’ of humans and Google.

 The light-weight data format will enhance a website’s performance as all data is seamlessly linked across the internet.

-Why is JSON-LD important?
+Why is JSON-LD Schema Important for SEO?